isomerpages/moe-farrerparkpri/_for-parents/TE:D Learning Programme/Managing your Child's Learning Device with Screenguide.md

 Apps will be available for self-directed learning: 2.00pm to 5.30pm <br/>
 After 5.30pm, all Apps will be locked out from iPad.

  *Note that School profile can only see learning Apps.
-If parents wish to allow child to use personal Apps, please inform school (via form on school website or via teacher?
-If via school website need to create formSG) to opt for Option 1: Management in Partnership with Parents (refer to the last paragraph for more information)<br/><br/>
+If parents wish to allow child to use personal Apps, please click <a href="https://form.gov.sg/63bf4675994d6d00122c4bf2">here</a> to inform school to opt for Option 1: Management in Partnership with Parents
+ <br/><br/>
-In both Option 1 and 2, school will ensure that the apps needed for learning in the classroom are installed and updated.<br/><br/>
+In both Option 1 and 2, school will ensure that the apps needed for learning in the classroom are installed and updated.<br/>

 To ensure that our students have a good balance of screen time and rest, Option 2 allows our students access to their learning devices after school till 5.30pm as well as two three-hour blocks on weekends (7.00am to 11.00pm,  2.00pm to 5.30pm) as well as during school holidays in the morning and afternoon.